Neal-Y/practice-reservation-system/rfcs/Diary.md

 ### Title: the .env shouldn't be in the git, and use the git secrets instead.

 I was unsure about including .env variables in my git repo.
 After researching, I learned about using git secrets for sensitive data.
 But during tests, I connect to a database through the 'sqlx_database_tester' crate, so I was unclear about its URL connection method.
 At first, I thought the URL from git secrets wasn't found.
 But the real issue was with parsing the URL.
 After changing 'postgres' to 'localhost', finally, I identified is the 'location(@)' problem.

+## 08/30

+### Title: implement the server function

+Today, I implemented the server function, which is responsible for reservation requests and responding accordingly.